- The wind energy plant can be set up accordingly to power needs, with offshore wind generating enormous power.

 1. Distributed Wind

 Distributed wind is small-scale wind energy that uses a single wind turbine and generates power below 100 kilowatts.
-This type of wind energy has no connection with the grid and is very common amongst small businesses, farms, and homes.
+This type of wind energy has no connection with the grid and is very common among small businesses, farms, and homes.
+Home wind turbines are designed for low wind areas and therefore are flexible for these small areas.

 2. Utility-Scale Wind

 Utility-scale wind turbines range from 100 kilowatts to a few megawatts.
-These wind turbines use a power grid to generate electricity, which is distributed to the end-user by power system operators or electric utilities.
+These wind turbines use a power grid to generate electricity, distributed to the end-user by power system operators or electric utilities.

 3. Offshore Wind